ConorWilliams/libfork/BUILDING.md

 ## Additional targets

-Build system targets that are primarily useful for developers of this project are hidden if the `libfork_DEVELOPER_MODE` option is disabled.
+Build system targets that are primarily useful for developers of this project are hidden if the `libfork_DEV_MODE` option is disabled.
 Enabling this option makes tests and other developer targets and options available.
 Not enabling this option means that you are a consumer of this project and thus you have no need for these targets and options.

 The following targets you may invoke using the build command from above, with an additional `-t <target>` flag.
 Make sure you have also installed any requiquired dependencies